Our GOVERNMENT

 What is the City doing?

-The State of California has issued a Municipal Regional Stormwater Permit to municipalities and flood control districts in the Bay Area to regulate stormwater discharges.
-The City implements best management practices (BMPs) to control and reduce pollutant discharges into our storm drains during municipal operations such as road repairs and sidewalk maintenance.
+• Implements the Best Management Practices (BMP’s) to control and reduce pollutant discharges into our storm drains during municipal operations such as road repairs and sidewalk maintenance.

 • Inspects industrial and commercial sites likely to contribute to pollution of stormwater runoff.